 While this essential oil extraction process is much simpler, there are some downfalls.
 It is more prone to error, much less efficient, and may potentially damage part of the essential oil profile of the plant.

-Easy Control: Steam distillation allows to control the temperature and amount of steam you apply to the plant material.
+- Easy Control: Steam distillation allows you to control the temperature and amount of steam you apply to the plant material.
 Keeping the temperature right at the boiling point of water allows for the least amount of degradation to delicate botanical oils.

-Wide Application: Steam distillation is useful for extracting most fats, oils and waxes.
+- Wide Application: Steam distillation is useful for extracting most fats, oils, and waxes.

-Supercritical Fluid Extraction (SFE) is the process of separating one component (the extractant) from another (the matrix) using supercritical fluids as the extracting solvent.
+Supercritical CO2 Fluid Extraction (SFE) is the process of separating one component (the extractant) from another (the matrix) using supercritical fluids as the extracting solvent.
 More than 90% of all analytical supercritical fluid extraction (SFE) is performed with carbon dioxide (CO2).
 Apart from having relatively low critical pressure (74 bars) and temperature (32Co), CO2 is relatively non-toxic, nonflammable, noncorrosive, and safe.

 Essential oils derived from the supercritical CO2 extraction of herbs are similar to the oils produced through distillation in that they can be used in aromatherapy and natural perfumery.